 Since 2018 the UAE has signed up to the Common Reporting Standard (CRS), a unified system for exchanging tax information.
 Over 100 other countries are signed up to the CRS including Canada, several European and Asian countries and island states such as Antigua & Barbuda and St Kitts & Nevis.

 Under the CRS, banks, investment institutions and insurance companies keep the local authorities informed of non-residents’ bank accounts.
 This information is exchanged between the countries, making it easier to identify irregularities, debts and non-payment of taxes.

-Further information on tax in the United Arab Emirates is available from the Federal Tax Authority and the Ministry of Finance
+The United Arab Emirates provides full access to all tax issues and information via the Federal Tax Authority and the Ministry of Finance website.